MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/configure-data-reporting.md

 #### Location details page

-TFrom the **System at a glance** page, select **i** on the top-right corner.
+From the **System at a glance** page, select **i** on the top-right corner.
 The **Location details** page displays data by location such as total number of beds, available beds, surge beds, COVID patients, and so on.

 > [!div class="mx-imgBorder"]
 > ![Location Details](media/report-location-details.png)